Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

-is an isomorphism as a pullback of an isomorphism.
+is \'etale as a base change of the \'etale morphism $\mf_\infty/\varpi^p$.
 Thus, we conclude that $F$ is an \'etale morphism as a morphism between \'etale $A_\infty^+/\varpi$-schemes.
-Therefore, $\Phi^*_B$ is also an \'etale morphism as a composition of an \'etale morphism and an isomorphism.
-However, $\Phi_B^*$ is a bijective radiciel morphism since it is an absolute Frobenius.
-Thus we conclude that it must be an isomorphism as any \'etale, bijective radiciel morphism is an isomorphism by \cite[Th\'eor\`eme 5.1]{SGA1}. \end{proof}
+Now we note that $\Phi^*_A\times B_0$ is an isomorphism since $\Phi_A^*$ is an isomorphism.
+Therefore, $\Phi^*_B$ is an \'etale morphism as a composition of an \'etale morphism and an isomorphism.
+However, $\Phi_B^*$ is a bijective radiciel morphism since it is the absolute Frobenius morphism.
+Thus, we conclude that it must be an isomorphism as any \'etale, bijective radiciel morphism is an isomorphism by \cite[Th\'eor\`eme 5.1]{SGA1}. \end{proof}

 \begin{cor} Under the assumption of Set-up~\ref{set-up:covers}, let $\mf\colon \Spf B_0 \to \Spf A_0$ be an \'etale morphism of admissible affine formal $\O_K$-schemes.
 Then

 is a perfectoid pair. \end{cor} \begin{proof} Lemma~\ref{lemma:perf-base-change} states that $B_\infty^+=B_0\wdh{\otimes}_{A_0} A^+_\infty$ is a $p$-torsionfree integral perfectoid.
 Now $B_0\otimes_{A_0} A^+_\infty$ is integrally closed in $B_0\otimes_{A_0} A^+_\infty[1/p]$ because $A^+$ is integrally closed in $A$ and $B_0$ is \'etale over $A_0$.
 Therefore, \cite[Lemma 5.1.2]{Bhatt-notes} ensures that the same holds after completion, i.e. $B_\infty^+$ is integrally closed in $B_\infty$.
 Thus \cite[Lemma 3.20]{BMS1} guarantees that $(B_\infty, B_\infty^+)$ is a perfectoid pair. \end{proof}